doxigo/git-ip-guard/README.md

 chmod +x uninstall.sh
 ./uninstall.sh

-# Also remove the LaunchAgent
-launchctl unload ~/Library/LaunchAgents/com.user.ipcheck.plist
-rm ~/Library/LaunchAgents/com.user.ipcheck.plist
 ```

 ## Usage

 Once installed:

-1. The system will automatically track your IP location every 5 minutes
+1. When you run `git push`, the system checks your IP location on-demand
 2. Git pushes will be blocked if you're in a sanctioned country
-3. Your terminal prompt will show your location status
+3. The hook displays your location with country flag for transparency

 ### Testing